mastrojs/mastrojs.github.io/data/guide/static-blog-from-markdown-files.md

 In the [previous chapter](/guide/server-side-components-and-routing/), you set everything up to easily add multiple pages to your website, and added a second page with the route `/news/`.
 Now it's time to add some news to that page.

 One of the simplest ways to create a blog is to create a markdown file for each blog post.
 [Markdown](https://commonmark.org/help/) is just a simpler syntax for the most commonly used HTML elements when writing body text.
-It's fairly widespread nowadays, used in plain text note-taking apps, or to input text into GitHub or StackOverflow.
+It's fairly widespread nowadays.
+It's used for example in plain text note-taking apps, some messaging apps, and to input text into GitHub or StackOverflow.

 Since the markdown files themselves should not be published as part of the website, don't add them to the `routes/` folder.
 Instead, create a new folder called `data/` (this is just a convention).
 Inside that, add another folder called `posts/`, and inside that the markdown file: